Julie-Montague/Zindi-Maize-Price-Prediction-Challenge/README.md

 - If county-level KAMIS lags are missing for a given week, the pipeline **falls back to national lag values**, then fills any remaining early-series missing values with `0.0`.

 ### Walk-forward backtest (`backtest_compare`) logic
  This is a time-aware evaluation routine used to choose the best model.
 It tests each candidate model across multiple “historical forecast” points: for each cutoff date, the model is trained only on data available up to that cutoff and then evaluated on the next week(s).
-Errors (RMSE/MAE) are computed on the forecasted price level and averaged across cutoffs to estimate how well each model is likely to perform on unseen future weeks.
+Errors (RMSE/MAE) are computed on the **reconstructed price level** (not on delta) and averaged across cutoffs to estimate how well each model is likely to perform on unseen future weeks.
 This approach avoids leakage from random splits and provides a more realistic measure of out-of-sample performance.

 ### Models benchmarked
 For each horizon, the notebook benchmarks: